abayindir1/clientPanel-Angular/README.md

 # Client Panel

-A customer management application where you can manage your customers' debts to you
+A customer management application where you can manage your customers' debts to you.
+Allows you to check your customers' debt and total debt using your own account

 ## Deployment